Adoption Assistance

 • The child must be deemed a special needs child.

-• A child may qualify for Title IV-E Adoption Assistance monthly payments if he or she meets one of the following requirements (documentation must be presented to DSS) and an agreement is signed prior to the finalization of adoption;
+• A child may qualify for Title IV-E Adoption Assistance monthly payments if he or she meets the following requirements (documentation must be presented to DSS) and an agreement is signed prior to finalization of the adoption: The child has been deemed special needs per the definition found South Carolina Children’s Code of Law (Chapter 9, section 63-9-30 (10) and meet one of the following;

 • The child is eligible to receive Supplemental Security Income (SSI); or